 Finding the Best Places to Retire Since 2006!

-Durango (population 18,000) has a reputation as an outdoor recreation Paradise.
+Durango (population 20,000) has a reputation as an outdoor recreation Paradise.
 About six hours southwest of Denver, it is nestled in a valley and swaddled by breathtaking mountain scenery.
-With a start as a railroad hub and mining supply town in the 1880s, today it is a magnet for backcountry adventurers drawn by five nearby downhill ski resorts, world-class fly fishing, river rafting, kayaking, hiking, horseback riding, Jeeping, snowmobiling, camping, backpacking and cycling terran in the majestic San Juan National Forest.
+With a start as a railroad hub and mining supply town in the 1880s, today it is a magnet for backcountry adventurers drawn by five nearby downhill ski resorts and opportunities for fly fishing, river rafting, kayaking, hiking, snowmobiling, camping and backpacking in majestic San Juan National Forest.

 Although this Alpine hamlet is home to the well-heeled, it also draws a youthful, somewhat grungy, outdoorsy crowd.
-River rats and ski bums are at home here, even though many do not have much money.
-Fort Lewis College, a four year liberal arts college, has 3,800 students and sits on a bluff overlooking town.
+River rats and ski bums are at home here, although many do not have much money.
+Fort Lewis College, a four year liberal arts college, has 4,000 students and sits on a bluff overlooking town.
 It enrolls a lot out-of-state students, many of whom come to ski while they study (or study while they ski).

 The cute downtown, most of which is a national historic district, has a main street with side streets radiating from it.
 Downtown buildings, both 1880s originals and more modern ones, house restaurants, ski shops, hotels, markets, banks, micro-breweries, outdoor gear stores, coffee housees, bookstores, art galleries and cafes.
 Large shopping venues are limited.